 When preparing your sweet potatoes be sure to scrub them well under running water; you can peel them or leave the skin on, depending on your preference and cooking method.
 Keeping raw, cut pieces in water will help prevent discoloration.

 When baking your sweet potatoes, preheat your oven to 400 F. Wash your sweet potato, then pierce it all over with the tines of a fork.
 Sprinkle with salt.
-Bake about 40 to 60 minutes, until softened to your liking.
+Bake for about 40 to 60 minutes, until softened to your liking.

 SWEET POTATO RECIPES